This post may contain affiliate links. Please see our disclosure policy for more details.

 All the ingredients laid out on a white background.

-• Frozen broccoli - You can purchase either broccoli florets or cuts.
-However, if intending to roast, I would stick to the florets.
+• Frozen broccoli – You can purchase either broccoli florets or cuts.
+However, stick to the florets if intending to roast.

 • Oil – Needed for roasting and sauteeing.
 Any neutral oil will work, like olive oil or avocado oil.
 I also love sesame oil for sauteeing.